jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

 2. Laziness
 3. Send messages from my laptop

-It is a bit tricky to get responses on Tinder, my matches were simply ignoring my messages because:
+It may be a bit tricky to get responses on Tinder; I think my matches were ignoring my messages because:

-- They have tons of people talking to them already
+- They have many people talking to them already
 - They found love and don't use the app anymore (but I had no way to know that from the app itself)
 - Tinder servers were down
 - They noticed that I skip both torso and leg days